DanAassadH/Terraform_Minds/README.md

 - View Instructors
 - View Students

+For all the records the password is their first Names

 ### Role - Instructor
 To become an instructor, please sign into your instructor account.
 If you are new to the website you can create an instructor account from the Registration page.